zer0cache/matic-docs/docs/zkEVM/glossary.md

 Layer 2 refers to the rollup network; in our case,  the Polygon zkEVM network.

-### Proof of Efficiency (PoE)
+### Consensus Contract (PolygonZkEVM.sol)

 Consensus mechanism utilized by the Polygon zkEVM network.
-It is enforced by the smart contracts.
+It is enforced by the smart contracts deployed on Layer 1 (in this case, Ethereum).

 ### Batch